GuidoRial/portfolio/README.md

         - Firebase
         - Webpack

-6. Projects
+6. Projects [DONE]

     - Each project card needs to have a picture, description, features and two buttons, one for the live preview and other for the source code

-7. Contact
+7. Contact [DONE]

     - It needs to have a form connected to Firebase so that people can send me an email straight from my website
     - It has to have links to Linkedin and GitHub
     - It has a download CV button

-8. Things like parallax, personalized cursor and animations
+8. Things like parallax, personalized cursor and animations [DONE]

 9. Make this site responsive for 2k and 4k monitors [DONE]
-10. Make icons responsive for 2k and 4k monitors
+10. Make icons responsive for 2k and 4k monitors [DONE]